CommunistMountain/BalanceModFork/README_new.md

         <ol>
             <li>All hidden augments now cost 50 (and thus sell for 25 if obtained from an event).</li>
             <li>Advanced FTL Navigation: Travelling to a previously visited beacon refunds 1 fuel (you still need 1 fuel to make the jump) and delays the Rebel Fleet by 1.
 (Beacons that are about to be taken over will still have ASB and an Elite upon arrival.)</li>
-            <li>Crystal Vengeance: fires 2 projectiles instead of 1 (todo test), breach chance from 10% to 100%.</li>
+            <li>Crystal Vengeance: Effect chance from 10% to 100%, damage from 1 to 0, breach chance from 10% to 100%, stun chance from 20% to 100%.</li>
             <li>Drone Reactor Booster: Crew drone speed boost from +25% to +100%, and also gives +20% damage.
 Combat drones and defense drones shoot 20% faster.
 (TODO see if it can be applied to all drones, or just a subset.
 Reference slow's INS+ DRB)</li>
             <li>Explosive Replicator (component of Rock Plating): Effect chance from 50% to 20%.</li>
             <li>Fire Suppression (component of Mantis Pheromones): Fire extinguishing speed from 83% of Human to 50% of Human.</li>